Rossmoyne Senior High School students will maintain their Good Standing by demonstrating: –

 - Persistent non-compliance with the School Dress Code after intervention.

-- Repeated breaches of the school Behaviour Management Policy including truancy and non-attendance at detentions.
+- Repeated breaches of the school Behaviour Management Policy including truancy and not following teacher instructions.

 - Any act which results in suspension.